imjoy-team/imagej.js/README.md

 Try an online demo: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/imjoy-team/imagej.js/master?filepath=examples%2Fgetting-started.ipynb)

-### viewImage(img_array)
+### viewImage(img_array, config)
 Load an image into ImageJ.JS.
-For example, you can pass images from Python with numpy arrays.
+For example, you can pass images from Python with numpy arrays or raw bytes in other image file formats (e.g PNG).
 The shape can have the following format:
  * [height, width]
  * [height, width, 1]
  * [height, width, 3] (will show as RGB image)
  * [height, width, z-stack]
  * [z-stack, height, width, 1]
  * [z-stack, height, width, 3] (will show as a stack of RGB image)

+`config` is optional for numpy array, you can use it to specify file name.
+For example: `{"name": "my image"}`
 ```python
 import imageio